Are Solar Street Lights Worth the Money? (Hint: Yes)

 However, that's not the case with solar lights.
 There's no trenching required.
 "Set it and forget it."
 Some of our salespeople like to say "They just work."

-Sometimes you'll need a permit to trench.
-Solar street lights are worth the money because you won't need to purchase permits which can range from 500 dollars to 2 thousand or even more.
+Sometimes you'll need a permit to trench for power.
+Solar street lights are worth the money because you won't need to purchase permits which can range from 500 dollars to 2,000 or even more.
+It all depends on the project specifics and what obstacles are in the area.

-It just depends on where you're digging and what's in the way.
-One project we provided solar lights on saved the purchasing company over 90,000 dollars because they didn't need to spend the extra money on permits to trench under railroad tracks.
+One project in Berkeley we provided solar lights on saved the customer over 90,000 dollars because they didn't need to spend the extra money on permits to trench under railroad tracks.

 If you'd like to alter your street lighting to solar, please contact us and our solar experts can give you a quote to see how much you'll save.
 Or, if you'd like to learn more about how solar lighting operates, feel free to download our solar lighting PDF that contains a wealth of new information.

 LATEST NEWS & ARTICLES